 Delete user profiles older than a specified number of days on system restart

-Now in the right hand side details pane, double-click on navigate to Delete user profiles older than a specified number of days on system restart to open its configuration box.
+Now in the right-hand side details pane, double-click on Delete user profiles older than a specified number of days on system restart to open its configuration box.

 Here, if you enable this policy setting, the User Profile Service will automatically delete on the next system restart all user profiles on the computer that have not been used within the specified number of days.